kubernetes/community/contributors/design-proposals/kubelet-rootfs-distribution.md

 chroot /path/to/kubelet /usr/bin/hyperkube kubelet
 ```

 Note: Kubelet might need access to more directories on the host and we intend to identity mount all those directories into the chroot.
-A partial list can be found in the CoreOS kubelet-wrapper script.
+A partial list can be found in the CoreOS Container Linux kubelet-wrapper script.
 This logic will also naturally be abstracted so it's no more difficult for the user to run the Kubelet.

 Currently, the Kubelet does not need access to arbitrary paths on the host (as